A POP DOOR

 Maeve Gilmore • Bending Figure • Oil on canvas • 1978

 You need to know where the pop door is and how to activate it.
-This is not so much of a secret, than a hidden-in-plain-sight-passageway for when you loose yourself inadvertently.
+This is not so much of a secret than a hidden-in-plain-sight-passageway for when you lose yourself inadvertently.
 I kind of always get lost, inadvertently.
 Dallying, daydreaming.
 Woolgathering?
-It is like realising being at the back of the wardrobe again and so now what, how do you climb back in, and all that.
+Like, realising that you are at the back of the wardrobe again and so now what, how do you climb back in, and all that.

-There is no particular scene of distress, on the way down, at first, and it is not alarming.
+Fondling for a knob or a crank and all being well a traverse will appear, please-please.
+If Lucy had entered into the bad place, at first, how would she know?
+There is no particular scenery of distress on the way down, no alarm.
 Neither it is dark, unless it is night time which in itself isn’t a thing to be wary of.
-If Lucy was in the bad place at first, how would she know?
-It is really hard knowing when you’re threading your self down the wicked path sometimes.
-Until, gravity pulling too strong and you notice time’s distorted, it’s all mingled, and tight, and it tightens some more.
-Fondling for a knob or a crank and all being well a traverse will appear, please-please.
+It is really hard knowing you’re threading your self down the wicked path sometimes.
+Eventually gravity pulling too strong and you notice time’s distorted, it’s all mingled, and tight, and it tightens some more.

 There’s a hiatus for sure—Wow, I end up thinking, I must have dissociated or something because I was really in the hazy.
-Or, maybe I was here but with the eyes closed.
-I’m not lying when I say that I was just here and then suddenly realise that I am else where.
-All the terrifying thoughts cascade after that.
-I’ll start grasping and thinking that it’s bleak, it’s too heavy—Where am I?
+Or, maybe I was here but with my eyes closed.
+I’m not lying when I say that I was just here and then suddenly realised that I am elsewhere.
+All the terrifying sensations come after that.
+I’ll start grasping and thinking it’s bleak, it’s too heavy—Where am I?
 Sometimes I wake up sobbing.

-But yes, suddenly again I am back.
+But yes, suddenly I’m back.
 Must have found the pop door leading back.
-Is it a moment or a place, I’m not sure, it’s quick as lightning, it’s abrupt.
-I know I’m back because it’s familiar/ beautiful, it’s soft, it’s gilded.
-Back in the gold room.
+Is it a moment or a place, I’m not sure but it’s abrupt.
+I know I’m back because it’s beautiful, it’s soft, it’s gilded.
+I recognise my whereabouts.
 Hold on to that until I find myself again.
+The gold room.

-What I imagine as to why more people don’t end up loosing themselves inadvertently regularly is that they probably get spooked—on instinct— on the way, likely they never loose sight of the light under any circumstances or something people learn in childhood.
+What I fantasise as to why more people don’t end up losing themselves inadvertently more often is that they probably get spooked—on instinct— on their way, likely they never loose sight of the light under any circumstances or something people have learnt or established in childhood.
 But who am I to know.
-It gives me hope to tell myself there is a way to not go there if I work hard at it.
-I’m not broken-broken.
-Of course otherwise, what would make me come back?
+It gives me hope telling myself I’m not broken-broken, there must be a way to not repeat the slip up if I work hard at it.
+Of course otherwise, what would motivate me to come back?

 So, the gold room.
-Silk threads, linen, cotton, wool and even gold, and silver threads, and all kinds of trimmings: tiebacks, ribbons, fringes, tassels, braids, cords, laces.
 I remember that this is my room.
-That I must not forget that I love it and I worked so hard at it.
+Silk threads, linen, cotton, wool and even gold and silver threads, and all kinds of trimmings: tiebacks, ribbons, fringes, tassels, braids, cords, laces.
 Remember that everything here’s been hand-selected by me and that I love it all.
+I work so hard at it.
 I must not desert it if I can help it.
 Never for long under any circumstances!

 Suivant